bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

-[[ Editor's note: The client-bound "instance_id" could serve as the hook we would need for RFC7592 style dynamic client management, including additional elements like key rotation.
+[[ Editor's note: The client-bound "instance_id" could serve as the hook we would need for RFC7592 style dynamic client management, including additional components like key rotation.
 If the AS returns an object instead of a string here, that could include everything that the client would need in order to make REST-style management calls, similar to token management.